jspotten/cs324-labs/03-hw-fork-exec/README.md

      *Based on the content of `fork-output.txt`, did the second write pick up where the first write left off, or did it start over at the beginning?
-     Why?*  (Hint: See "Note the following further points" in the man page for `fork()` and the section titled "Open file descriptions" in the man page for `open(2)`.)
+     Why?*  (Hint: See "Note the following further points" in the man page for `fork(2)` and the section titled "Open file descriptions" in the man page for `open(2)`.)

  16. *Based on the content of `fork-output.txt`, did the third write pick up where the second write left off, or did it start over at the beginning?
-     Why?*  (Hint: See "Note the following further points" in the man page for `fork()` and the section titled "Open file descriptions" in the man page for `open(2)`.)
+     Why?*  (Hint: See "Note the following further points" in the man page for `fork(2)` and the section titled "Open file descriptions" in the man page for `open(2)`.)

  17. Consider the timing of the `fclose()` call in relation to the third write